-- 3.1.1 Each applicant for a TAC must apply in a manner prescribed by the CEO and include with the application: - a) The following manuals for the acceptance of CAAM: - 1) The ground operations/handling manual; - 2) The training manual; - 3) The Safety Management System (SMS) manual, including but not limited to, the SMS implementation plan, maintenance of up-to-date incident/accident database, root cause analysis methodology for incidents/accidents, corrective and preventive action planning and a safety promotion plan incorporating a CAD prevention program. - 4) The emergency response plan (ERP) and consistent with the aerodrome emergency plan.
-The ERP must specify the actions of the GHSP in an emergency situation including, but not limited to, the emergency cases defined by CAAM. - b) The ownership structure and organisational chart of the GHSP with the management designation. - c) A compliance report showing that the GHSP meets each applicable requirement of this section. - d) The names, knowledge and experience of the key management personnel for the acceptance of CAAM. - e) A copy of the service level agreement between the GHSP and the aerodrome operator. - f) A copy of audited financial statement. - g) A copy of insurance certificate. - h) A copy of the latest commissioning report or local authority approval for the GHSP under category 12. - i) Pay all fees and charges as required under the Civil Aviation (Fees and Charges) Regulations 2016 and such other fees and charges as may be determined by the Minister. - 3.1.2 The detailed instructions for certification process are given in CAGM 6010. - 3.1.3 The detailed requirements for GHSP application form are specified in Attachment A of CAGM 6010. - 3.2 Issue of Technical Approval Certificate (TAC).
+- 3.1.1 Each applicant for a TAC must apply in a manner prescribed by the CEO and include with the application: - a) The following manuals for the acceptance of CAAM: - 1) The ground operations/handling manual; - 2) The training manual; - 3) The Safety Management System (SMS) manual, including but not limited to, the SMS implementation plan, maintenance of up-to-date incident/accident database, root cause analysis methodology for incidents/accidents, corrective and preventive action planning, and a safety promotion plan incorporating a CAD prevention program. - 4) The emergency response plan (ERP) and consistent with the aerodrome emergency plan.
+The ERP must specify the actions of the GHSP in an emergency situation including, but not limited to, the emergency cases defined by CAAM. - b) The ownership structure and organisational chart of the GHSP with the management designation. - c) A compliance report showing that the GHSP meets each applicable requirement of this section.
+The Compliance Checklist can be found in Appendix 1 of CAGM 6010. - d) The names, knowledge, and experience of the key management personnel for the acceptance of CAAM. - e) A copy of the tenancy agreement between the GHSP and the aerodrome operator. - f) A copy of the audited financial statement. - g) A copy of company ownership or list of shareholders. - h) A copy of the insurance certificate. - i) A copy of the latest commissioning report or local authority approval for the GHSP under category 12. - j) Pay all fees and charges as required under the Civil Aviation (Fees and Charges) Regulations 2016 and such other fees and charges as may be determined by the Minister. - 3.1.2 The detailed instructions for the certification process are given in CAGM 6010. - 3.1.3 The detailed requirements for the GHSP application form are specified in Appendix 1 of CAGM 6010.